 All living quarters, studios, and workspaces will be cleaned prior to your arrival.
 Your self-sufficiency at PLAYA includes looking after and keeping your living quarters, work or studio space, and linens clean during your stay.
 Cleaning supplies, including a vacuum, are available for you in your cabin, and washing machines and laundry soap are available in the Commons and the south laundry room.
 Residents are expected to clean their accommodations and workspaces before they depart.

 PLAYA staff keeps shared spaces clean and maintained.
-However, we expect residents to tidy up after they use public spaces, including the Commons kitchen.
+However, we expect residents to tidy up after they use public spaces.
 PLAYA staff does not clean private living quarters when residencies are in session.

 Facilities and Grounds Maintenance

 PLAYA makes every effort to maintain its facilities at all times.
 Due to its physical setting, ongoing routine maintenance is required to keep ahead of the climatic impact.
 Spring through fall, we will be watering, planting, and mowing the grounds.
 Fall or spring means window washing and sometimes planting and mowing the grounds.
 Winter promises snow removal machinery on the roads and parking lots.
 Staff will try to accommodate special work times whenever possible.